Pakistan Army: Army components and branches

-Since its organization that commenced in 1947, the army's functionality is broadly maintained in two main branches: Combat Arms and Administrative Services.
-From 1947–71, the Pakistan Army had responsibility of maintaining the British-built Forts, till the new and modern garrisons were built in post 1971, and performs the non-combat duties such as engineering and construction.
+Since the commencement of its organization in 1947, the army's functionality is broadly maintained in two main branches: Combat Arms and Administrative Services.
+From 1947 to 1971, the Pakistan Army had the responsibility of maintaining the British-built forts till the new and modern garrisons were built after 1971 and performing non-combat duties such as engineering and construction.

-Currently, the Army's combat services are kept in active-duty personnel and reservists that operate as members of either Reserves, the National Guard and the Civil Armed Forces.
-In addition, the workforce of the army is supported by the Frontier Corps (a paramilitary) and Rangers that performs military police duty within the state governments in Pakistan to help control and manage the law and control situation.
+Currently, the Army's combat services consist of active-duty personnel and reservists that operate as members of the National Guard and the paramilitary Civil Armed Forces.
+The latter includes the Frontier Corps and the Pakistan Rangers, which often perform military police duties for the provincial governments in Pakistan to help control and manage the law and control situation.

 The two main branches of the army, Combat Arms and Administrative Services, also consist of several branches and functional areas that include the army officers, junior commissioned (or warrant officers), and the enlisted personnel who are classified from their branches in their uniforms and berets.
 In Pakistan Army, the careers are not restricted to military officials but are extended to civilian personnel and contractors who can progress in administrative branches of the army.

 Command structure

 The reorganization of the position standing army in 2008, the Pakistan Army now operates six tactical commands, each commanded by the GOC-in-C, with a holding three-star rank: Lieutenant-General.
-The each of the six tactical commands directly reports to the office of Chief of Army Staff, operating directly at the Army GHQ.
+Each of the six tactical commands directly reports to the office of Chief of Army Staff, operating directly at the Army GHQ.
 Each command consists of two or more Corps– an army field formation responsible for zone within a command theater.

 There are nine active Corps in the Pakistan Army, composing of mixed infantry, mechanized, armored, artillery divisions, while the Air Defense, Aviation, and the Aviation and Special Forces are organized and maintained in the separate level of their commands.

 Established and organized in March 2000, the Army Strategic Forces Command is exercise its authority for responsible training in safety, weapons deployments, and activation of the atomic missile systems.